karma9874/CTF-Writeups/NoobCTF_0x1/The imitation game.md

 ![alt text](https://github.com/karma9874/CTF-Writeups/blob/master/NoobCTF_0x1/Images/imitation_token.JPG)

-After reasearching a bit I got to know that this is enigma rotors value.
-So lets try to decode that text from the `game.txt`
+After a bit of research, I got to know that this is enigma rotors value.
+So we tried to decode that text from the `game.txt`

 I used this [Cryptii engima decoder](https://cryptii.com/pipes/enigma-decoder) tool to decode the enigma